awsdocs/amazon-eks-user-guide/doc_source/cluster-autoscaler.md

 ------
 #### [ eksctl ]

-   1. Run the following command if you created your &EKS; cluster with `eksctl`\.
+   1. Run the following command if you created your Amazon EKS cluster with `eksctl`\.
 If you created your node groups using the `--asg-access` option, then replace `<AmazonEKSClusterAutoscalerPolicy>` with the name of the IAM policy that `eksctl` created for you\.
 The policy name is similar to `eksctl-<cluster-name>-nodegroup-ng-<xxxxxxxx>-PolicyAutoScaling`\.

       ```
       eksctl create iamserviceaccount \